Skip to main content

 Shape Paths

-1. Select a tool and track a player with it.
+1. Select the auto-tracking tool and track the player.

-3. Select the Shape Path tool and click on the circle below the player that you need to modify its path.
-Holding Command (or Control) + the scroll of the mouse, you can select the section of the path that you want to edit.
+2. Select the Shape Path tool and click on the circle below the player whose path you want to edit.

-4. Drag and drop the little circle below the player to modify its path.
+4. Drag the circle to refine the player’s path.

 Swap Paths

-4. You can manually adjust the details with the Shape Paths tool.
+4. Adjust details if needed with the Shape Paths tool

 Join Paths

-2. Recognize the moment when the player's path came across some other player or the referee.
+2. Locate the moment when the player’s path intersects with another’s (or the referee’s).

-5. Go to the exact frame in which you can distinguish both paths separately again and click on the circle below the player that you were originally tracking.
+5. Go to the frame where the paths separate again and click on the circle below the original player to complete the joined path.

 Split Paths

-4. Use the Shape Path tool to manually edit the resting path.
+4. Use the Shape Path tool to manually adjust the remaining path.

 Did this answer your question?